rufer7/aspnetcore-serilog-azureappservice/README.md

 8. Click Save
 9. Navigate to `Log stream` in section `Monitoring` in the menu on the left

+## Deployment to Azure

+### Prerequisites

+- Azure tenant
+- Azure subscription

+### Step by Step Manual

+1. Create a new resource group (i.e. `aspnetcore-serilog-azureappservice`)
+1. Create a new workspace-based application insights resource in the before created resource group (i.e. `aspnetcore-serilog-azureappservice-appinsights`)
+1. Create a new app service plan in the before created resource group (i.e. `aspnetcore-serilog-azureappservice-appplan`)

+   - Operating system: `Linux`
+   - Pricing tier: `F1`

+1. Create a new web app (i.e. `aspnetcore-serilog-azureappservice-app`)

+   - Publish: `Code`
+   - Runtime stack: `.NET 8 (LTS)`
+   - Operating system: `Linux`
+   - Linux Plan: select before created app service plan
+   - Enable and configure continuous deployment under `Deployment` tab

+1. Add the following application settings to the web app:

+- Name: `APPLICATIONINSIGHTS_CONNECTION_STRING`
+- Value: connection string of the before created application insights resource

+> [!IMPORTANT]
+> Without this setting, the application will not log to Application Insights

 ## Links

 - [Serilog](https://serilog.net/)